JoshOrndorff/recipes/text/3-entrees/off-chain-workers.md

 You will notice that we run a for loop in the returned result.
 This implies that this call may make multiple transactions and return multiple results.
 It is because this call actually signs and sends the transaction with each of the accounts that can be found locally under the application crypto (which we defined earlier in `pub mod crypto {...}`).
 You can view this as the local accounts that are managed under this pallet namespace.
 Right now, we only have one key in the app crypto, so only one signed transaction is made.

-Eventually, the `call` transaction is made on-chain via the `create_transaction` function we defined earlier when we implemented `CreateTransaction` trait for our runtime.
+Eventually, the `call` transaction is made on-chain via the `create_transaction` function we defined earlier when we implemented `CreateTransaction` trait in our runtime.

-If you want to dig deeper to see where we insert the local account in the pallet app crypto, it is actually inserted in the node runtime.
+If you wonder where we insert the local account in the pallet app crypto, it is actually inserted in the node runtime.

 src: [`nodes/kitchen-node/src/service.rs`](https://github.com/substrate-developer-hub/recipes/tree/master/nodes/kitchen-node/src/service.rs)